 GME Meeting Planner

-Earn 2 CME/CE credits at this FREE poster reception and dinner symposium.
+Earn 2 CME/CE credits at this FREE nationwide CME broadcast.

-Are you attending the APA this year?
-If so, join fellow clinicians for this FREE CME dinner symposium and poster reception, held during the week of the APA in Philadelphia, PA.
-This symposium will address state of the art diagnostic and treatment challenges in the management of patients with bipolar depression including innovative emerging therapies.
+Join fellow clinicians for this FREE CME webcast, which will address state of the art diagnostic and treatment challenges in the management of patients with bipolar depression including innovative emerging therapies.

 This activity is supported by an independent educational grant from Sunovion.